 All Fossil watches are warranted for two years and cover materials and manufacturing defects of movement, hands, and dial.
 It doesn’t cover any improper use, water damages, or defects in battery, case, crystal, and straps.

 A nice gesture from Fossil is the packaging of watches which has become a trademark of the brand.
 First introduced in 1989, the tin boxes became so popular and appreciated that Fossil decided to continue the tradition and offer them to this day.
-This kind of packaging serves as a perfect gift.
+This kind of packaging serves as a perfect gift to your loved ones.

 You may also like: